-Within Lloyd's global offices the local manager will be responsible for liaising with premises management and ensuring the provision of health and safety.
+Within Lloyd's global offices the local manager will be responsible for liaising with premises management and ensuring the provision of health and safety as outlined in Sections 14 - 17 of the Overseas Network Control Framework (ONCF) document.

 Within Lloyd's UK premises, the day-to-day operational management of the cleaning, security, front of house, catering and electrical / mechanical engineering provision are the responsibility of each service partner manager.
-Service level agreements (SLAs) are in place to ensure each service partner carries out their specific roles and responsibilities, which includes those associated with occupational health and safety, environmental and energy management.
+Service level agreements (SLAs) are in place to ensure each service partner carries out their specific roles and responsibilities, which includes those associated with occupational health and safety and environmental management.